danvega/abstracts/spring-boot-3.md

-# What’s new in Spring Boot 3.0
+# 🚀Spring Boot 3 and Beyond!

-Spring Boot 3.0 was just released and it’s packed full of amazing new features.
-In this session, you will learn about some of the new and exciting enhancements that make this one of the most anticipated releases of Spring Boot EVER!
+This presentation introduces some of the new and exciting features in Spring Boot 3.0 and beyond.
+One of the key highlights of Spring Boot 3.0 is the built-in AOT (Ahead of Time) support for GraalVM's native image.
+This groundbreaking addition revolutionizes your approach to application development and unlocks a multitude of unprecedented possibilities.

+Furthermore, Spring Boot 3 aligns itself with Java 17 as the baseline version and embraces Jakarta EE 9.
+We will explore the implications of this alignment and what it means for your projects.

-This release is headlined by the built-in AOT support for GraalVM’s native image.
-This is going to change the way you think about building applications going forward and opens up a whole new world of possibilities.
-Spring Boot 3 is moving towards a Java 17 baseline and Jakarta EE 9 and we will discuss what that means for you.
-By the end of this session, you will have everything you need to start building applications with Spring Boot 3.
+Spring Boot 3.1 introduces exciting new features for developing, testing, and deploying applications.
+Additionally, we will briefly discuss the upcoming release of Spring Boot 3.2, which promises to bring support for Virtual Threads and Project Loom.
+By the end of this session, you will have all the essential knowledge to begin building cutting-edge applications using Spring Boot 3.0 and beyond.